Universal scaling limits of the symplectic elliptic Ginibre ensemble: Asymptotic analysis for the correlation kernels

 \subsection{Proof of the main theorem}

 In this subsection, we complete the proof of Theorem~\ref{Thm_local ell}.
-Due to Corollary~\ref{Cor_ODE transform} and Proposition~\ref{Prop_rN}, it remains to solve the resulting differential equations.
+By Corollary~\ref{Cor_ODE transform} and Proposition~\ref{Prop_rN}, it remains to solve the resulting differential equations.
 For this, we first need the following lemma, which readily follows from the basic theory of ordinary differential equations.
-Indeed, only a straightforward estimate of the well-known explicit solution to linear inhomogeneous differential equation is needed for the proof (that we skip).

 \begin{lem} Let $a, r_N: \C \to \C$ be analytic functions, $f_0 \in \C$ and for all $N \in \N$ let $f_N: \C \to \C$ be the solution to

 If $r_N \to r$ uniformly on compact subsets of $\C$, then the limit $f(z) := \lim_{N \to \infty} f_N(z)$ exists for all $z \in \C$, is analytic and satisfies